cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 ## Storage Models

-The storage model modes used in Acra are WholeCell and InjectedCell.
+There are two storage model modes used in Acra: WholeCell and InjectedCell.

 In WholeCell mode, [AcraStruct](/pages/documentation-acra/#acrastruct) represents a complete piece of data (i.e. database cell, a file, or some data transmitted into [AcraTranslator](/pages/acratranslator/)).
 In this mode it is expected that the encrypted data will look something like: